EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 STAGE 4 - STATE’S EVIDENCE

 To present their case, the prosecuting attorney will administer the direct examination of their witnesses.
 This means they get to choose which witnesses to call and when to call them.
 They will only be able to ask the witnesses short, non-leading questions as these will help the witness convey what they personally know about the event.
 Defense counsel will be allowed to question the state’s witness once they have finished questioning them.
 This is called cross examination and is crucial in criminal cases.
 Defendants have a right to confront their accusers under the Sixth Amendment and cross examination satisfies this right.
 Counsel will usually ask very direct questions with limited scope in order to prohibit the witness from over explaining their answers.
 There are two reasons behind this type of questioning.
 First, it can challenge the witness’ credibility by showing faulty perception, bias, or untruthfulness.
 Second, it can showcase variations or weaknesses in the witness’ testimony.
-After cross examination is completed, the district attorney will be able to questions the witness on redirect.
+After cross examination is completed, the district attorney will be able to question the witness on redirect.
 After redirect, defense counsel will again be able to question the witness on re-cross.

 Submitting exhibits is also an important part of these examinations.
 Usually, an exhibit isn’t admissible unless a witness can testify as to what the object is.
 This required testimony can come on either direct or cross.
 If an exhibit is admitted, it is usually shown to the jury.
 Witnesses are allowed to further explain an exhibit as well.
 For instance, in a case of forgery, an expert in handwriting could testify concerning how he can determine the signatures were forged.
 Exhibits are very significant as the jury can reevaluate these when they deliberate, they cannot do that with witness testimony.